Papooo/map/README.md

 ## Installing and Running Application ##

+1. Set up local Web server if you have not already done so.
+There is wide selection of web server software available and it may be worthwhile to have a look and pick the one which is right for you.
+Then follow installation instruction of chosen Web server software.
+One of the simplest ways to get local Web server up and running is to follow section "Running a simple local HTTP server" in the following guide: [https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server).
-1. Clone this project into subdirectory of your local web server.
+2. Clone this project into subdirectory of your local web server.
 First, navigate to you local web server's document root directory in command line shell:

         cd [web server document root directory]